shodanuk/com.jasonkneen.tabgroup/readme.md

 ## Latest
 * Merged some pull requests to squash some bugs and add focus events
 * Avoid using navBarHidden in Android Windows or ANY settings that may cause your tab windows to go heavyweight as you'll get unexpected behavoir.
+If you need to hide the title bar in Android, use the platform theme file to do that.

 ## Features